jmmuller/MMVII_topo_course/presentation.md

 ### Adjustment {.fragile}

 The *TopoAdj* command can perform an adjustment between topo and GCP constraints.
-It is used as a substitute to *OriBundleAdj* when there are no cameras.
+It is used as a substitute to *OriBundleAdj* when there is no photogrammetry.

 \begin{scriptsize}
 \begin{verbatim}